-Exit and transition planning is typically used when family owned businesses wish to keep the business, to sell and/or transfer their businesses/practices.
-NBVS is the company you need as it’s founder and his team have been involved in thousands of transactions.
+Exit and transition planning is typically used when family-owned businesses wish to keep the business, to sell, and/or transfer their businesses/practices.
+NBVS is the company you need as its founder and his team has been involved in thousands of real-world transactions.

 EMPLOYEE STOCK OPTION PLANS (ESOP):